 A list of key team members with brief biographies that explain the team’s capability to pursue the idea.
 If the team has not yet found members with the skill sets required for the project, they should identify those gaps, outline those roles, and note how they intend to fill the positions.
 Non-student advisors may also be listed in this section.
 (Recommended length: ½ page.)

 Entries will be judged according to the criteria below.

-You may rearrange the sections as it makes sense for your proposal, and you can add an additional section(s) if you think it will enhance your proposal.
-That said, it is highly recommended that you include a section (and the appropriate section heading) for each of the components described on the pre-proposal application requirements, as the judging criteria focus on the information provided in each of those sections.
+You may rearrange the sections as it makes sense for your proposal, and you can add an additional section if you think it will enhance your proposal.
+That said, make sure that you include a section (and the appropriate section heading) for each of the sections described on the pre-proposal application requirements, as the judging criteria focus on the information provided in each of those sections.

 No. As long as you are consistent, you can format your references any way you choose.

 Yes!
 You can include figures in your proposal to help explain your project, but they will count toward the page limit.
 Any image not created by your team should be properly cited.
-If you are worried about losing space for writing, you can include more images in an appendix.

 Applicants are required to complete a webform with information about their team and a brief description of their project.
 Applicants will then attach their proposal and budget (preferably as one PDF document).
 The Big Ideas Contest reserves the right to use the brief description of the project in the webform publicly.
 However, you can indicate in the webform that you would like the attached (longer) proposal to be kept confidential.
 If you are concerned about protecting your idea, do not put any protected information in the webform, then check the webform box to indicate you would like the attached proposal kept confidential.